k12345663/studio/PROJECT_REPORT.md

 **Key Directories & Files:**

 *   **`src/app/page.tsx`**: Main UI, state management for inputs (JD, Unstop link, **candidateResumeDataUri, candidateResumeFileName**, context), orchestrates AI calls.
-*   **`src/ai/flows/generate-interview-kit.ts`**: Defines the AI flow for initial kit generation.
+*   **`src/ai/flows/generate-interview-kit.ts`**: Defines the OpenAI flow for initial kit generation.
 The prompt instructs the AI (as an experienced **recruiter companion for non-technical evaluators**) to deeply analyze JD, Unstop Profile link (compulsory, **conceptually treated as live profile analysis**), and **candidate resume file (optional, if provided as a data URI, AI directly analyzes its content including projects, tech stack, goals, accomplishments, challenges, education, academic achievements, experience)** as primary sources.
 Generates questions logically (intro, academic, experience, project deep-dives, technical/scenario/behavioral).
 Model answers are from an interviewer's perspective, guiding on key points to cover (e.g., OOP pillars for a generic OOP question, clearly listing them), with indicative mark contributions, are **basic, clear, and easy for non-technical recruiters to judge** (allowing some general questions to focus on fundamental principles rather than strict JD mapping for every point), and include notes on evaluating real-life examples and emergent relevant information.
 Rubrics are designed for **non-technical evaluation** (clarity, relevance, depth), contextually tied to JD & Unstop profile/**resume file content (if provided, AI analyzes it directly via data URI**, including projects, tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences), and adaptable to new candidate-shared details.
 "Tell me about yourself" model answer is an interviewer-focused guide based on the Unstop profile/**resume file content (if provided)** (candidate's work history, projects, education, academic achievements), aimed at helping **non-technical recruiters** assess relevance.
-*   **`src/ai/flows/customize-interview-kit.ts`**: AI flow for refining kits, maintaining the **recruiter-centric, non-technical companion** philosophy, using Unstop profile link (**conceptually treated as live profile analysis**) and **resume file (if `candidateResumeDataUri` was provided, AI uses its content)** as key references, and ensuring adaptability to emergent candidate information and ease of use for non-technical evaluators.
+*   **`src/ai/flows/customize-interview-kit.ts`**: OpenAI flow for refining kits, maintaining the **recruiter-centric, non-technical companion** philosophy, using Unstop profile link (**conceptually treated as live profile analysis**) and **resume file (if `candidateResumeDataUri` was provided, AI uses its content)** as key references, and ensuring adaptability to emergent candidate information and ease of use for non-technical evaluators.
 Model answers allow for some general questions to focus on fundamental principles.
-*   **`src/ai/genkit.ts`**: Genkit setup.
+*   **`src/lib/openai.ts`**: OpenAI client setup and utility functions for API calls.
 *   **`src/components/interview-kit/JobDescriptionForm.tsx`**: User input for JD (text), **Unstop Profile Link (compulsory text URL)**, and **optional Candidate Resume File (PDF/DOCX, selected by user, converted to data URI client-side for direct AI analysis of its content)**.
 *   **`src/components/interview-kit/InterviewKitDisplay.tsx`**: Renders the kit, calculates and displays "Overall Interview Score."
 *   **`src/components/interview-kit/CompetencyAccordion.tsx`**: Displays competencies; questions grouped by "Technical" and "Non-Technical" categories.